 Remember, people aren’t there to hear you speak but to honor the person who died.

 Writing and delivering a eulogy may be the hardest presentation you ever make.
 Unless you are a professional who delivers eulogies on a regular basis, you may only deliver one, two, or a few in your lifetime.
 Each eulogy should be as personal and unique as the person you are honoring.
 Taking into consideration the purpose, structure, tone, and length may help you write a better speech in respect of your loved one.
 Your heartfelt delivery will make this presentation special as you remember the person you honored.

-Tammy A. Miller, DTM is an Accredited Speaker and member of State College Toastmasters in State College, Pennsylvania.
-She is a professional speaker, auctioneer, speech coach/professor, and author.
-Learn more at www.TammySpeaks.com.
+Tammy A. Miller, DTM is a member of State College Toastmasters in State College, Pennsylvania.
+She is a Past International Director, and a Toastmasters Accredited Speaker, professional auctioneer, and speech coach.
+She is also the co-author of The Joyful Journey of Hospital Clowning and the author of The Lighter Side of Breast Cancer Recovery.
+Learn more at www.tammyspeaks.com.